jacobbuck/fake-storage/README.md

 var myStorage = new FakeStorage();
 ```

-Then you can you your `myStorage` object much like the [Storage interface](http://www.w3.org/TR/webstorage/#storage):
+Then you can use your `myStorage` object much like the [Storage interface](http://www.w3.org/TR/webstorage/#storage):

 ```js
 myStorage.getItem('foo');